Management5Exceptions/ProjectManagement/README.md

 		super.viewDidLoad()
 		//Attach callback listeners for SDK before initialization AppylarManager.setEventListener(delegate: self,bannerDelegate: self,interstitialDelegate: self)
-            	//Here ‘setEventListener’ is a method for AppylarManager//Initialization AppylarManager.Init(
+            	//Here ‘setEventListener’ is a method for AppylarManager
+		//Initialization
+           	AppylarManager.Init(
           		app_Key: "<YOUR_APP_KEY>"?? “”, //APP KEY provided by console for Development use
  			Adtypes: [AdType.BANNER, AdType.INTERSTITIAL],	//Types of Ads to integrate